-Understanding Your Pathology Report: Adenocarcinoma Starting in a Colon Polyp
+Understanding Your Pathology Report: Early Adenocarcinoma (Cancer) Starting in a Colon Polyp

 When your colon was biopsied, the samples taken were studied under the microscope by a specialized doctor with many years of training called a pathologist.
 The pathologist sends your doctor a report that gives a diagnosis for each sample taken.
 This report helps manage your care.
 The questions and answers that follow are meant to help you understand the medical language used in the pathology report you received for your biopsy.
 They do not cover all of the information that would be in a pathology report that would result from having part of your colon removed (resected) to treat colon cancer.

-What if my report mentions cecum, ascending colon, transverse colon, descending colon, sigmoid colon, or rectum?
+What if my report mentions the cecum, ascending colon, transverse colon, descending colon, sigmoid colon, or rectum?

+These are all parts of the large intestine.
 The cecum is the beginning of the colon where the small intestine empties into the large intestine.
-The ascending colon, transverse colon, descending colon, sigmoid colon and rectum are other parts of the colon after the cecum.
-The colon ends at the rectum and waste exits through the anus.
+The ascending colon, transverse colon, descending colon, and sigmoid colon are other parts of the colon after the cecum.
+The colon ends at the rectum, where waste is stored until it exits through the anus.

 What is a polyp in the colon?